The amount you are responsible for towards your in-network healthcare costs before your plan begins to assist with the cost.

 A fixed amount you pay for a covered service, usually when you receive the service.
-For example, a Primary Care Provider (PCP) visit could have a $50 copay for each visit.
+For example, if you have multiple lab tests done, a copy will apply per test.

 The maximum amount you are responsible for towards your in-network healthcare costs before insurance begins to pay for covered services at 100%.